 Studying software engineering provides you with specialist knowledge of a variety of programming languages, software design, information systems, databases and software architecture.

-You'll also develop more general skills, such as:
+You'll also develop more general skills, which can be valuable in many careers, such as:

 • verbal communication, to work as part of a team